The E-Rocket: Low-cost Testbed for TVC Rocket GNC Validation

 \section{Software Strategy}

-The monolithic PX4 autopilot typically satisfies most high-level abstracted interactions with UAV systems, yet it does not natively support the specific profile of thrust-vectored rockets.
-Taking advantage of the modularity of the PX4 architecture, we strategically overrode its internal GNC pipeline with custom-built processes running on the companion unit.
-Different levels of customization are possible: the experiments concluding this paper were conducted with a customised control system, replacing the guidance, control and allocation components with ROS 2 counterparts.
-In this setup, the PX4 primarily acts as a hardware abstraction layer, handling sensor acquisition, state estimation, and actuation commands.
-Key communication links adhere to the standard message definitions of the PX4.
-Meanwhile, the companion computer hosts a ROS 2 environment where the operator implements GNC algorithms, mission logic, and communication with external systems.
+The PX4 autopilot supports most high-level UAV interactions but lacks native compatibility with thrust-vectored rockets.
+Taking advantage of the modularity of the PX4 architecture, its internal GNC pipeline was overridden by custom processes on a companion computer.
+Multiple customization levels are possible; in this work, guidance, control, and allocation were replaced with ROS 2–based components.
+PX4 thus functions primarily as a hardware abstraction layer, managing sensor acquisition, state estimation, and actuation via standard message interfaces, while the companion computer runs ROS 2 to implement GNC algorithms, mission logic, and communications.

-While the modularity of these settings highlight the offered polyvalence, we propose the software partition depicted in Fig.~\ref{fig:software_architecture} for early-stage control experimentation with custom trajectory tracking missions.
-These are fed to the control cascade (later described in Section~\ref{sec:control}), along with the state estimates coming out of the EKF algorithm built into the PX4 software.
-The control variables are translated to PWM signals through a sequence of allocation combining ROS~2 and PX4 modules, later provided to the propelling motors and servos.
+Despite the flexibility of this modular setup, we adopt the software partition shown in Fig.~\ref{fig:software_architecture} for early-stage control experiments with custom trajectory tracking.
+Reference trajectories are processed by the control cascade (Section~\ref{sec:control}) alongside state estimates from the onboard EKF.
+The control variables are translated to PWM signals through a sequence of allocation combining ROS~2 and PX4 modules, later provided to the onboard actuators.

-ROS 2 network resorts to the Data Distribution Service (DDS) standard~\citep{ddsref} as communication system.
-The companion computer runs a Micro XRCE-DDS agent, which exposes selected PX4 publish-subscribe interactions as services and topics within the ROS 2 network.
-This bridge also maintains transparent time synchronisation between ROS~2 and PX4, and race conditions are managed internally.